Ellipse

 The ‘Ellipse’ is a timeless, never-ending orbit through space.
 Sometimes the planets and the moons magically align, creating distant, ancient music, which you can only hear faintly at first.
 The ‘transatlantic ellipse’ feels like the magical alignment of two continents, separate, but forever united by the Atlantic Ocean.
 Our aim, as the Belinfante Quartet, is to create musical ellipses, whereby one breath can spark a continuum of unified sounds and gestures.

-We discovered early on in our career as a string quartet, that we have a shared love of English composer Benjamin Britten, so we really wanted to make his music the focus point of our CD.
-The decision to pair his String Quartet No. 2 with American composer Caroline Shaw’s ‘’Plan and Elevation’’ came very naturally to us, as there are many parallels to be found in their respective sound worlds.
+We discovered early on in our career as a string quartet, that we have a shared love of the English C.20th composer Benjamin Britten, so we really wanted to make his music the focus point of our project Ellipse, which became the programme of our debut CD.
+The decision to pair his String Quartet No. 2 with a modern work by American composer Caroline Shaw’s ‘’Plan and Elevation’’ came very naturally, as there are many parallels to be found in their respective sound worlds.
 Both composers envisage open and spacious scenery: in Britten’s case, the vast sea landscapes of the Suffolk coastline; in Caroline Shaw’s, the stunning grounds at Dumbarton Oaks in Washington D.C.
 At their core, these works embody the extreme vocal possibilities of string instruments, as well as an intuitive understanding of the intricacies of string quartet writing.